perlmonger42/hex-cpp/C++_Notes.md

 For a function to be constexpr, the following requirements must be met:
 1. The function must have non-void return type.
 This requirement is trivially met in the case of a constructor.
-2. The function body canot declare variables or define new types.
+2. The function body cannot declare variables or define new types.
 3. The body may only contain declarations, null statements, and a single return statement.
 4a. [non-constructor] There must exist argument values such that, after